 Step 1: Configure Your WPML Plugin Settings #

-To translate Flexia theme with WPML, make sure that you have installed & activated the following plugins on your WordPress site: WPML Multilingual CMS and WPML String Translation.
+To translate the Flexia theme with WPML, make sure that you have installed & activated the following plugins on your WordPress site: WPML Multilingual CMS and WPML String Translation.
 For more information, you can check out this WPML doc to configure it on your WordPress site.

-First of all, go to the WPML ⮕ Settings and enable the ‘Use WPML’s Advanced Translation Editor’, and ‘Switch to using the Advanced Translation Editor’ options and save the changes.
-Once you have done configuring all these options, hit the ‘Apply’ button at the bottom of the page to save all the changes.
+First of all, go to ‘WPML‘ ⮕ ‘Settings‘ and enable the ‘Advanced Translation Editor’ option.
+You can also choose to use the option for old translations created with the classic editor.
+Then, hit the ‘Apply’ button at the bottom of the page to save all the changes.

 Step 2: Setup Flexia With WPML #

-Afterward, navigate to WPML ⮕ Theme & Plugins Localization ⮕ Strings in the themes ⮕ Flexia.
-And just hit the ‘Scan selected themes for strings’ button.
+Afterward, navigate to ‘WPML‘ ⮕ ‘Theme & Plugins Localization‘ ⮕ ‘Scan strings in themes, plugins and WordPress’.
+Put a checkmark to select the ‘Flexia’ option.
+Next, just hit the ‘Scan selected components for strings’ button.

 Step 3: Translate Flexia Theme Content #

-Within some moment WPML will scan and showcase all translatable Flexia theme data in WPML ⮕ String Translation.
-Choose the ‘Flexia’ option from the ‘In Domain’ option at the top to check it out.
+Within some moment, WPML will scan and showcase all translatable Flexia theme data in ‘WPML‘ ⮕ ‘String Translation‘.
+Choose the ‘Flexia’ option from the ‘Domain’ dropdown at the top.

 Afterward, you can press the ’+’ sign to any of the available Flexia theme content for translation and start translating into your preferred languages.